marc-aurele-besner/hardhat-awesome-cli/README.md

 - Remove child_process from inquirer loop
 - Deployment contract generator
 - Make 'Run coverage tests' available only if the task is exported by hardhat
-- Inject custom chain in hardhat networks
-- Handle directory for contracts, test and scripts selection
-- Setup chains, RPC and accounts:
-    - See the list of .env config and chains setup in a table
 - More Settings:
     - Handle directory for file exeption
     - Create Github workflows file to run test and coverage test